qzhang234/PubCode-2020-CPMV/README.md

 Jupyter Notebook files for analyzing XPCS data and generating figures.
-Vector graphic figures (`.pdf`) generated from Jupyter Notebooks are used directly in *Overleaf* manuscript without any further scaling or editing.
+The data readout and analysis code is built on [*pyXpcsViewer*][https://github.com/AdvancedPhotonSource/pyXpcsViewer] (Miaoqi Chu *et al.*, J. Synchrotron Rad.
+29,  1122 [2022])  Vector graphic figures (`.pdf`) generated from Jupyter Notebooks are used directly in *Overleaf* manuscript without any further scaling or editing.

 #### ./Analysis/Plot_SAXS.ipynb
 * Generates stacked SAXS 1D and SAXS 2D figure (Fig. 2)